 Lethargy is a state of depressed alertness and can result in an inability to perform tasks that are usually done without any effort.
 The patient may be aroused by stimuli but then settles back into a state of inactivity.
 Awareness of the environment is present.

-Stupor is when the patient cannot communicate lucidly and requires panful stimuli to be aroussed.
-Once the stimulation is wihdrawn, the patient returns to the inactive state.
+Stupor is when the patient cannot communicate lucidly and requires painful stimuli to be aroused.
+Once the stimulation is withdrawn, the patient returns to the inactive state.